Haddock: Taxonomy and etymology

 The haddock was first formally described as Gadus aeglefinus in 1758 by Carolus Linnaeus in the 10th edition of volume one of his Systema naturae with a type locality given as "European seas".
 In 1862 Theodore Nicholas Gill created the genus Melanogrammus with M. aeglefinus as its only species.
+The 5th edition of Fishes of the World classifies the haddock within the subfamily Gadinae, the typical cods, of the family Gadidae, which is within the superfamily Gadoidea of the order Gadiformes.

 The generic name Melanogrammus means "black line", a reference to the black lateral line of this species.
-The specific name is a latinisation of the vernacular names “Egrefin” and “Eglefin”, used in France and England.
+The specific name is a latinisation of the vernacular names egrefin and eglefin, used in France and England.

 Fisheries

 Haddock is fished year-round using gear such as Danish seine nets, trawlers, long lines and gill nets and is often caught in mixed species fishery with other groundfish species such as cod and whiting.
 The main fishing grounds in the eastern Atlantic are in the Barents Sea, around Iceland, around the Faeroe Islands, in the North Sea, Celtic Sea, and in the English Channel.
 Landings in the eastern Atlantic have fluctuated around 200–350 thousand tonnes in the period 1980–2017.
 During the 1980s, the largest portion of the catch was taken at Rockall but from about 2000, the majority of the catch is caught in the Barents Sea.
-All the stocks in eastern Atlantic are assessed by ICES which publish a recommendations on an annual basis for Total Allowable Catch.
+All the stocks in eastern Atlantic are assessed by ICES, which publish a recommendations on an annual basis for Total Allowable Catch.

-In the western Atlantic the eastern Georges Bank haddock stock is jointly assessed on an annual basis by Canada and the United States and the stock is collaboratively managed through the Canada-United States Transboundary Management Guidance Committee, which was established in 2000.
+In the western Atlantic the eastern Georges Bank haddock stock is jointly assessed on an annual basis by Canada and the United States and the stock is collaboratively managed through the Canada–United States Transboundary Management Guidance Committee, which was established in 2000.
 The commercial catch of haddock in North America was approximately 40–60 thousand tonnes per year between 1920 and 1960.
 This declined sharply in the late 1960s to between 5 and 30 thousand tonnes per year.
 Despite a few good years post-1970, landings have not returned to historical levels.

 Haddock currently resides on the Greenpeace seafood red list due to concerns regarding the impact of bottom trawls on the marine environment.
 In contrast, Monterey Bay Aquarium considers haddock a "good alternative".
 Many haddock fisheries have been certified as sustainable by the Marine Stewardship Council.
 All seven stocks assessed in the eastern Atlantic are currently considered by ICES to be harvested sustainably.
 The haddock populations in the western Atlantic (offshore grounds of Georges Bank off New England and Nova Scotia) are also considered to be harvested sustainably.